tylanoflynn/SQL-Project/starting_with_questions.md

 Columbus|0.50000
 Sunnyvale|0.00284
 Atlanta|0.06250

+NOTE: For brevity I have excluded locations where the average is 0 from the tables.

 Averages including visitors that do not make purchases provide insight into the proportion of visitors from each region that are likely to make purchases.